SAP-archive/cloud-cap-walkthroughs/exercises-java/exercise1/README.md

 3. Stop your application if it is still running by pressing `CTRL + C` in the terminal.

-4. Restart your application by running `mvn spring-boot:run` in the terminal.
+4. Restart your application by running `mvn clean spring-boot:run` in the terminal.

    Choose **Open in New Tab** when prompted.